 Our California labor and employment attorneys will highlight the following in this article:

-- 4. Are commissioned employees also paid a minimum wage and overtime pay?
+- 4. Minimum wage and overtime pay

 - the amount of goods sold, or